 The best of the rest

-Regé-Jean Page playing Simon Basset, the Duke of Hastings, London’s new most eligible bachelor, who seems completely uninterested in marriage, while Golda Rosheuvel (Silent Witness) stars as Queen Charlotte, a high profile trendsetter and chief gossip of Regency society.
+Regé-Jean Page plays Simon Basset, the Duke of Hastings, London’s new most eligible bachelor, who seems completely uninterested in marriage, while Golda Rosheuvel (Silent Witness) stars as Queen Charlotte, a high profile trendsetter and chief gossip of Regency society.

 Sabrina Bartlett plays Siena Rosso, a captivating opera singer who is having a secret affair with a prominent lord and Adjoa Andoh stars as Lady Danbury, a dowager who runs the town.